-The Immuno Concepts nDNA test uses the indirect fluorescent antibody technique first described by Weller and Coons (36).
+The Immuno Concepts Colorzyme[®] nDNA test uses the indirect enzyme antibody technique.
 Patient samples are incubated with antigen substrate to allow specific binding of autoantibodies to kinetoplast nDNA.
 If nDNA antibodies are present, a stable antigen-antibody complex is formed.
-After washing to remove non-specific antibodies, the substrate is incubated with an anti-human antibody reagent conjugated to fluorescein.
-When results are positive, there is the formation of a stable three-part complex consisting of fluorescent antibody bound to human anti-nDNA antibody, which is bound to nDNA antigen.
-This complex can be visualized with the aid of a fluorescent microscope.
-In positive samples, the kinetoplast or the kinetoplast and nucleus will show a bright apple green fluorescence within the Crithidia luciliae organisms.
-If the sample is negative for nDNA, the kinetoplast will show no fluorescence.
+After washing to remove nonspecifically bound antibodies, the substrate is incubated with an anti-human antibody reagent conjugated to horseradish peroxidase.
+When results are positive, there is the formation of a stable three-part complex consisting of enzyme labeled antibody bound to human anti-nDNA antibody, which is bound to nDNA antigen.
+This complex can be visualized by incubating the slide in color reagent, which contains an enzyme specific substrate.
+The reaction between the enzyme labeled antibody and enzyme specific substrate results in a color reaction on the slide visible by standard light microscopy.
+In positive samples, the kinetoplast will show a dark blue-purple staining within the Crithidia luciliae organisms.
+If the sample is negative for nDNA, the kinetoplast will show no staining.